-Named Plaintiffs are men, women, and children who represent putative 1.
-1 2 classes of migrants with disabilities and health conditions and their family members 3 whom the Department of Homeland Security ("DHS") and its sub-component 4 Customs and Border Protection ("CBP") have forcibly returned to Mexico under the 5 so-called Migrant Protection Protocols (the "MPP").
-Defendants' own policies 6 categorically prohibit placing people with "mental or physical health issues in the 7 MPP."
+- 1. Named Plaintiffs1 are men, women, and children who represent putative classes of migrants with disabilities and health conditions and their family members whom the Department of Homeland Security ("DHS") and its sub-component Customs and Border Protection ("CBP") have forcibly returned to Mexico under the so-called Migrant Protection Protocols (the "MPP").
+Defendants' own policies categorically prohibit placing people with "mental or physical health issues in the MPP."
 This is far from accidental.
-Instead, the brutal practice of ignoring this policy, 8 refusing disability accommodations, and sending people with disabilities to survive 9 in makeshift refugee camps and shelters in Mexico is widespread.
-The risk of harm 10 to people with disabilities in this program is imminent, substantial, and irreparable.
-11 Countless individuals have tried and failed to overcome the everyday deprivations of 12 water, sanitation, medicine, and reasonable aids in order to prepare and present their 13 cases in inaccessible courts without basic accommodations.

-2. Prior to being placed in the MPP, CBP takes a recently arrived immigrant into custody and detains them in a CBP processing center.
-As a result of 15 16 this process, Defendants knew or should have known during Plaintiffs' time in CBP 17 custody that Plaintiffs or their family member had physical or mental health

-A motion to proceed under anonymity is forthcoming.
-In this case, Plaintiffs assert multiple facts that support proceeding with anonymity.
-They (1) face imminent threats from anti-immigrant groups in Northern Mexico; (2) disclose information of 19 the utmost intimacy about the physical abuse and discrimination that could subject 20 them to being ostracized; and (3) face potential retaliation from port officials, who have threatened to label as "terrorists" other migrants who peacefully raised public 21 awareness of their plight, an action that would bar that person from receiving asylum.
+Instead, the brutal practice of ignoring this policy, refusing disability accommodations, and sending people with disabilities to survive in makeshift refugee camps and shelters in Mexico is widespread.
+The risk of harm to people with disabilities in this program is imminent, substantial, and irreparable.
+Countless individuals have tried and failed to overcome the everyday deprivations of water, sanitation, medicine, and reasonable aids in order to prepare and present their cases in inaccessible courts without basic accommodations. - 2.
+Prior to being placed in the MPP, CBP takes a recently arrived immigrant into custody and detains them in a CBP processing center.
+As a result of this process, Defendants knew or should have known during Plaintiffs' time in CBP custody that Plaintiffs or their family member had physical or mental health nultiple facts that support proceeding with anonymity.
+They (1) face imminent threats from anti-immigrant groups in Northern Mexico; (2) disclose information of the utmost intimacy about the physical abuse and discrimination that could subject them to being ostracized; and (3) face potential retaliation from port officials, who have threatened to label as "terrorists" other migrants who peacefully raised public awareness of their plight, an action that would bar that person from receiving asylum.
 These factors counsel in favor of proceeding anonymously.
 Does I thru XXIII v.
 Advanced Textile Corp., 214 F.3d 1058, 1067-68 (9th Cir.
-2000) (party may preserve anonymity in judicial proceedings when "special circumstances justify" this treatment -i.e., when the plaintiff's need for anonymity outweighs prejudice to the 22 23 [Defendants] and the public's interest in knowing [Plaintiff's] identify"); see also Al Otro Lado, Inc. v.
-Nielsen, No. 17-cv-02366-BAS-KSC, 2017 WL 6541446, at \1 24 (S.D.
+2000) (party may preserve anonymity in judicial proceedings when "special circumstances justify" this treatment - i.e., when the plaintiff's need for anonymity outweighs prejudice to the [Defendants] and the public's interest in knowing [Plaintiff's] identity"); see also Al Otro Lado, Inc. v.
+Nielsen, No. 17-cv-02366-BAS-KSC, 2017 WL 6541446, at 1 (S.D.
 Cal.
 Dec.
-20, 2017) (granting anonymity to asylum seekers who brought suit 25 against the government for denying them access to the U.S. asylum system through unlawful policies and practices).
-Moreover, ten of the plaintiffs are minor children and the Federal Rules of Civil Procedure require redaction of the names of minor 26 children.
+20, 2017) (granting anonymity to asylum seekers who brought suit against the government for denying them access to the U.S. asylum system through unlawful policies and practices).
+Moreover, ten of the plaintiffs are minor children and the Federal Rules of Civil Procedure require redaction of the names of minor children.
 Fed.
 R. Civ.
 Proc.
-5.2(a) ("In an electronic or paper filing with the court 27 that contains . . . the name of an individual known to be a minor, . . . the filing may include only . . . the minor's initials").
-Plaintiffs will disclose their identities to the 28 representatives of Defendants.
+5.2(a) ("In an electronic or paper filing with the court that contains . . . the name of an individual known to be a minor, . . . the filing may include only . . . the minor's initials").
+Plaintiffs will disclose their identities to the representatives of Defendants.